 The unfortunate reality is that we need the extremity of a pandemic to spur us to environmental action: the extremity of our warming planet is too abstract for us to feel.
 If we can collectively choose to take our impending environmental emergency as seriously as we take an emergency that is undeniably upon us, we will be able to keep it from becoming the kind of tragedy that we are currently experiencing.

 Inaction is largely a product of doubting the importance of our contributions: though our culture has entertained a steady crawl in the right direction, an unacceptable majority of us have yielded to this feeling of powerlessness.
-Not unlike the battle that presently consumes us, the state of our earth leaves no more room for procrastination.
+Not unlike the battle that consumes us now, the state of our earth leaves no more room for procrastination.
 We now have proof that when we buckle down and do our part, our individual actions can contribute to beating a global catastrophe.

-All we have to do in our fight against climate change is expand upon and integrate isolation-friendly habits of moderation into the flow of our regular lives, tweaking them to fit feasibly into the long-term.
+Essentially, all we have to do in our fight against climate change is expand upon and integrate isolation-friendly habits of moderation into the flow of our regular lives, tweaking them to fit feasibly into the long-term.

-Sustaining a reduced footprint doesn’t have to be as uncomfortable as the shock of our suddenly-imposed isolation—environmental diligence isn’t a grueling, time-consuming slog.
+Sustaining a reduced footprint doesn’t have to be as uncomfortable as the shock of our suddenly-imposed isolation: environmental diligence isn’t a grueling, time-consuming slog.
 Once you develop personalized systems to support your modified routines, you will question how you have lived otherwise.

 Continue to take ownership of your role as members of society and our ecosystem.
 Harness this momentum.